labbsr0x/go-horse/README.md

 ```
 Your go filters have to implement those functions.

-The `Config` method tells go-horse information about yout filter.
+The `Config` method tells go-horse information about your filter.
 Same rules as [ JavaScript filters ](#js_filter).

 Operation => model.Read<br />
 Operation => model.Write

-The `Exec` method, runs when a request hits go-horse and his url match the `Config.PathPattern` attribute.
+The `Exec` method, runs when a request hits go-horse and his URL matches the `Config.PathPattern` attribute.

 Invoke => model.Request<br/>
 Invoke => model.Response